 09 of 14

-An early settler built this homestead on Paoha Island but later abandoned it, leaving behind a herd of goats that remained on the island for many years.Continue to 10 of 14 below.
+An early settler built a homestead on Paoha Island but later abandoned it, leaving behind a herd of goats that remained on the island for many years.Continue to 10 of 14 below.

 10 of 14

-Methane gas percolates up through the lake floor, creating these bubbles on the surface.
-The water's alkali content gives it a slimy, soapy texture creates the appearance of soap bubbles.Continue to 11 of 14 below.
+Methane gas percolates up through the lake floor, creating bubbles on the surface.
+The water's alkali content gives it a slimy, soapy texture, creating the appearance of soap bubbles.Continue to 11 of 14 below.

 11 of 14

-Mono Lake is accessible to any kind of boat, but most of the watercraft you see here are canoes or kayaks.
-Many of our photos were taken during a trip on the lake with Mono Lake Boat Tours, one of the best ways to explore many of the lake's hidden points of interest.Continue to 12 of 14 below.
+Mono Lake is accessible to any kind of boat, but most of the watercraft used are canoes or kayaks.
+Mono Lake Boat Tours is one of the best ways to explore many of the lake's hidden points of interest.Continue to 12 of 14 below.

 12 of 14